-Keto lifestyle is the new 'cool' these days, so we have decided to share with you our favourite Nigerian ketogenic recipes.
+The keto lifestyle is the new 'cool' these days.
 Find out how you can stay healthy and eat delicious dishes at the same time using these 5 Nigerian keto meals.
 You can't imagine how easy they are to prepare.

 - A sweet red pepper;